nspec/NSpec.VsAdapter/README.md

 Proceed as for any other package.
 You can open *Manage NuGet Packages ...* from a project or solution and look for `NSpec.VsAdapter` in search field.
-Or you open *Package Manager Console* and run `Install-Package NSpec.VsAdapter -ProjectName <YourProjectName>`.
+Or you can open *Package Manager Console* and run `Install-Package NSpec.VsAdapter -ProjectName <YourProjectName>`.

-In order to pick tests for whole solution, it is enough to install the package in just one of your projects.
+In order to pick tests for whole solution, it is enough to install this package in just one of your projects.

 ### Launch